 Hurston’s novel frequently dwells on the themes of gender and society, and this quote sums up the novel’s attitude nicely.
 At a time when women were viewed as subservient to their husbands, Hurston is saying that women are fully in control of their fate, feelings, and thoughts, defying the typical gender roles of that era.
 The antimetabole of “forget” and “remember” reinforces that sense of control.

-Antistrophe—also known as epistrophe or epiphora—is the repetition of a word or phrase at the end of successive lines or clauses.
+Antistrophe—also known as epistrophe or epiphora—is the successive repetition of a word or phrase at the end of lines or clauses.
 Like anaphora, the effect of antistrophe is the emphasis of a recurring idea.

 You’ll find an example of antistrophe in the short poem “We Real Cool” by Gwendolyn Brooks: